AR banner

 Burial details:

-Church and graves photographed during a visit by our Kate Tame in 2013 - anyone who would like a higher resolution of the graves are invited to contact us.
+Church and graves photographed during a visit by our Kate Tame in 2013 - anyone who would like a higher resolution of the graves are invited to contact us

-With thanks to the Richards family archive who forwarded much of the information to us (March 2016).
-Other sources as quoted below.
+Researched by Kelvin Youngs (Webmaster) with thanks to the Richards family archive who forwarded much of the information to us (March 2016).
+Thanks to Kevin Blaine for the age of WO2 Richards (May 2024).
+Reviewed and updated by Aircrew Remembered (May 2024)

 Pages of Outstanding Interest